Masterminds/glide/README.md

 `github.com/Masterminds/cookoo` in the `vendor` directory.
 (Note that `package` and `repo` can be completely different)

-**TIP:** The ref is either VCS dependent and can be anything that can be checked out or a semantic version constraint that can be parsed by the [`github.com/ Masterminds/semver`](https://github.com/Masterminds/semver) package.
+**TIP:** The version is either VCS dependent and can be anything that can be checked out or a semantic version constraint that can be parsed by the [`github.com/ Masterminds/semver`](https://github.com/Masterminds/semver) package.
 For example, with Git this can be a branch, tag, or hash.
 This varies and